Bombs Over Ban-Tammmm!

 [2013: This was one of the first food pages I ever wrote.
-It’s all cracked out and terrible and not in the usual format of this Roadfood list and that’s really bothering me, so I’ve tried to fix it up a bit.
+It’s poorly written and terrible and not in the usual format of this Roadfood list and that’s really bothering me, so I’ve tried to fix it up a bit.
 Unfortunately, it’s much more difficult than it should be.]

 [2013: As I near completion of the Roadfood list, I can report that it was a pretty good list and exposed us to some places we may not have otherwise found.
 BBC is at or near the top of that little exclusive list.]

 Sorry, I’ve gotten a bit off track.
 We stopped by the Bantam Bread Company as it was only a mile “out of our way,” though I’ll be going much further in the future.
 It’s a teensy tiny place, with a usually full parking lot.

 [2013: What does that mean?
 “Though I’ll be going much further in the future?”
 I think I meant to say that I’d be going much MORE in the future, which also turned out to be true.
 By the way, we were on our way to the Livingston Ripley Waterfowl Conservancy open house.
 It was great, as you can read here.]